 Uniswap is a new exchange that employs an automatic liquidity mechanism and is decentralized.
 This means that no one (single entity) is allowed to own and administrate the company.

 They also allow you to list tokens on the exchange without extra cost.
-Contrary to profit-centric exchanges, which charge a high fee for carrying out simple trades, this is a good advantage.
+Contrary to profit-centric exchanges that charge a high fee for carrying out simple trades, this is a good advantage.

 Executing orders on a blockchain using Uniswap is also better.
 Conventional exchanges compel traders to give up ownership of their private keys for the sake of logging orders in an internal database.
 On the other hand, UNI is a decentralized exchange (DEX) that grants complete control over funds.